 The following material is intended to provide you with information about some of the common types of change in employment situations and the effects it will have on your employment.

-What would be my rate of pay in the second position?
+What rate of pay will I receive in the specified period employment?

-How will the Pay Centre be notified that I have entered into a dual remuneration situation?
+How will the Pay Centre be notified that I have commenced a specified period employment and am in a dual employment situation?

-As part of the staffing process, the human resources section of the department offering you additional employment will be forwarding various pieces of information about your employment to the Pay Centre.
-In addition, once you have signed the Letter of Offer, you should contact the Pay Centre to ensure they are aware of the dual remuneration situation.
+As part of the staffing process, the Human Resources section of the department offering you the specified period employment will be forwarding various pieces of information about your employment to the Pay Centre.
+In addition,once you have signed the Letter of Offer, you should contact the Pay Centre to ensure they are aware of the dual employment situation.

-When will I receive my first cheque for my additional employment period?
+When will I receive my first cheque for my specified period employment?

 As a newly appointed employee, your first pay cheque should be issued within 20 days of receipt of the attached forms at the Pay Centre:

-- direct deposit enrollment form with a pay action request form
+Letter of offer, provincial tax forms, employee questionnaire or equivalent, signed oath of allegiance, direct deposit enrollment form with a pay action request form.

 Refer to the Pay Centre service standards.

-Will I receive additional information about the effects that my dual employment situation will have on my insurances and benefits?
+Will I receive additional information about the effects that the dual employment will have on my insurances and benefits?

-The Pay Centre will provide you with a letter outlining options available to you and the effects that your dual remuneration situation will have on various benefits, insurances and your pension plan.
+The Pay Centre will provide you with a letter outlining options available to you and the effects of the dual employment on your specified period employment.

 - Date modified: